DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 ### Second Objective - Speed of Sound

-As it is a tube open from both ends, the following formula can be used to find the wavelength of the
+As it is a tube open from both ends, the following formula can be used to find the wavelength of the wave for different resonance numbers.

 $${\lambda_n = \frac{2L}{n}}$$
 $${\lambda = \frac{v}{f}}$$